fwhigh/fwhigh.github.io/_drafts/2021-05-26-metaflow-best-practices-for-ml.md

 completed successfully and the runtime failure is isolated to a small step.
 Small steps make the whole debugging and maintenance experience more enjoyable.

+## Fail fast in your start step

+Your start step is an opportunity to fail fast.
+This means things like
+* try to ping your external services,
+* load the pointers for you Metaflow artifact dependencies, and
+* validate configuration and variables.
+If any of your canary procedures fail, let the flow error out and report back to you.
+It's far better to fail in the start step if you can rather than failing toward the end of a potentially very long running flow.

 ## Use an IDE